ossec/ossec-docs/docs/manual/installation/install-source.rst

       PCRE2 is a new requirement, and manual installation is required.

+   .. versionadded: 3.5

+      The default compilation process assumes the development package for PCRE2 is installed.

 3. Extract the compressed package and run the ``install.sh`` script.
 It will guide you through the installation and compile the source (not shown).